ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 To deploy and use PowerHA SystemMirror on IBM Power Virtual Server (PowerVS), ensure that your environment meets the following software requirements.

 - **Supported operating systems**
 PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®.
-Ensure that your virtual server instances are running a PowerHA-supported operating system level.
+Ensure that your virtual server instances are running a supported AIX level.

+The following AIX levels are supported on Power Virtual Server:

+- AIX 7.2 TL5 and later
+- AIX 7.3 (recommended)

+The following PowerHA SystemMirror versions are supported:

+- 7.2.10 SP1
+- 7.2.9 SP2
+- 7.2.8 SP4

+These versions are validated for compatibility with the supported AIX levels on Power Virtual Server.

+> **Note**: Supported AIX and PowerHA combinations for Power Virtual Server might differ from on-prem environments.
+Ensure that your environment matches the supported combinations listed above.

-> **Note:** The agent installation script requires `curl` command, which is not supported for installation on **AIX 7.1**.
-Agent installation is supported on **AIX 7.2** and later version.
+> **Note**: The agent installation script requires the `curl` command, which is not supported on AIX 7.1.
+Agent installation is supported on AIX 7.2 and AIX 7.3.

 - **PowerHA System Mirror software**
 PowerHA System Mirror must be installed and configured on all virtual server instances that participate in the high availability cluster.
 The software enables health monitoring, failover, and recovery operations.